PrivacyHawk Logo

 Another way companies use your data is by offering personalized services and recommendations.
 Streaming services like Netflix and Spotify analyze your viewing and listening habits to suggest content you might enjoy.
 Similarly, e-commerce sites like Amazon use your purchase history to recommend products.

 These personalized experiences not only enhance user satisfaction but also increase the likelihood of repeat purchases, driving more revenue for the company.
-However, while personalization can be convenient, it also means that companies have access to detailed information about your preferences and behaviors.
+However, while personalization can be convenient, it also means that companies have access to detailed information about your preferences and behaviours.

 The Dark Side of Data Monetization